silbinarywolf/experiment-ts-in-golang/README.md

         D:/GoProjectsModules/compile-typescript/main.go:210 +0xd3b
 ```

 As you can see, the current compile-time is huge for a single file.
-A suspect because the TypeScript compiler is currently spending the bulk of it's time parsing the type definition files found in the [typescriptServices](typescriptServices/v3.4.5) folder.
+I suspect because the TypeScript compiler is currently spending the bulk of it's time parsing the type definition files found in the [typescriptServices](typescriptServices/v3.4.5) folder.